velipso/sink/docs/lib.md

 The `pickle` namespace implements serialization and deserialization commands for sink values.

 There are two serialization formats: JSON and binary.
-The JSON format is possible by mapping lists to arrays and `nil` to `null`, but cannot handle circular references and is slightly inefficient.
-The binary format is unprintable but is compact, fast, and handles circular references -- therefore it can safely serialize *any* sink value.
+The JSON format is possible by mapping lists to arrays and `nil` to `null`, but cannot handle referencing lists and is slightly inefficient.
+The binary format is unprintable but is compact, fast, and restores list references -- therefore it can safely serialize *any* sink value.
 See: [Pickle Binary Format](https://github.com/voidqk/sink/blob/master/docs/pickle.md).

 Note: Pickling completely ignores host user data attached to lists and cannot be used to copy or